-The fantasy at play in ATLAS' life-after-life thesis isn't just reincarnation, for there are enough documented cases of past life remembrance to make that a fact for anyone willing to look at the copious research, the true fantasy is that our words, art, or music will somehow endure through the ages, even if it looks for all intensive purposes like we'll die in obscurity.
-But even if we only get a handful of copies of our music out on CD-R, or LP, or our films are only seen by a few hundred on YouTube, or our abolitionist diaries are only used to prop up piano benches, as long as we reach one other person in the future then we will have succeeded, because that person might be us, or have known a future/past version of us, and even be interested in helping this future version of us, based on what they read or heard by this past us.
-And so, each piece of art or writing is a message in a bottle, every shipboard journal or pirate broadcast a possible bible to one's bored future servant.
-It's what we writers and artists and musicians tell ourselves when laboring in near-obscurity, writing sermons that no one will hear, casting messages in bottles out in the waves of infinite time and space.
-Even if we're world famous we still have to face that blank page alone, and it's never satisfied, even after inspiration has long since flown it begs for words, like a junkie.
+The fantasy at play in ATLAS' life-after-life thesis isn't just reincarnation, for there are enough documented cases of past life remembrance to convince anyone willing to look, the true fantasy is that our words, art, or music will somehow endure through the ages, even if it looks for all intensive purposes like we'll die in obscurity.
+ATLAST posits that--even if we only get a handful of copies of our music out on CD-R, or LP, or our films are only seen by a few hundred on YouTube, or our abolitionist diaries are only used to prop up piano benches--as long as we reach one other person in the future then we will have succeeded, because that person might be us, or be interested in helping a future version of us, based on what they read or heard by this past us.
+And so, each piece of art or writing is a message in a bottle to a future self, every shipboard journal or pirate broadcast a possible bible to one's bored future servant.
+It's what we writers and artists and musicians tell ourselves when laboring in near-obscurity --even if we're one-day world famous, we'll still have to face that blank page, alone.
+And it's never satisfied.
+Even after inspiration has long since flown it begs for words, like a junkie.
 The "after I'm dead I'll be famous" fantasy helps us keep it sated.
 If we focus more on the page and less on the press agent, we can crack on rather than crack up.
-Only a focus on the perfection of craft has any results, bailing-wise.
-Termite art as its own reward, man.
-But is that a true artistic 'in itself' purpose, or a distraction from our true one, finding out what that true one even is?
+Only a focus on the perfection of craft has any results as far as relief from the withdrawal of full self.
+But is that 'satisfaction' a true artistic 'in itself' purpose, or a distraction from finding out how far we can go in the 'real' world?

 |Hugh Grant - Reloaded all right.|

 |Hugo Weaving, about to get (finally) clobbered by a mellow Scotsman|